-Selecting 'Serial settings' from the main menu will bring up a submenu, containing seven selections plus an option to return to the main menu.
+Selecting "Serial settings" from the main menu will bring up a submenu, containing seven selections plus an option to return to the main menu.
 These seven options are:

-Configure SLIP Port
+Configure SLIP port

-'Configure SLIP port' configures a specified serial device as an IP network interface, with its own IP address.
+"Configure SLIP port" configures a specified serial device as an IP network interface, with its own IP address.
 Note that this IP address will only be used for this particular SLIP port; every IP network interface may have its own different IP address if desired.
 To configure a SLIP port, you first must choose a serial device which will be connected to a network.
 In Linux, these devices are called ttyS0 - ttyS3 (sometimes with "/dev/" prepended,) which correspond to DOS ports COM1 - COM4.
-You must select the device by number alone.
-Note that you are allowed to configure serial devices which do not actually exist in hardware - this will not cause any system errors or stability issues, but errors will occur later if data is written to or read from these non-existent ports.
+You may select the device by number alone.
+Note that you are allowed to configure serial devices which do not actually exist in hardware -- this will not cause any system errors or stability issues, but errors will occur later if data is written to or read from these non-existent ports.
 Make sure you specify a valid device.
 After specification of a device, a screen will appear which contains the present SLIP configuration for the given port.
 If there is no information, that means that the port has not been previously configured for SLIP.

 To complete configuration of a given SLIP device, you will need to specify at least a line speed and an IP address.
 If the SLIP device will be connected to only one other computer/ controller, 'Point to Point' should be specified.
 If the SLIP port will be connected to a network of other computers/controllers, do not specify point-to-point operation.
 If point-to-point is specified, you will be asked for the IP address of the machine to which the SLIP port will be attached.
 These IP addresses should be numeric address, not hostnames.
 After you have entered the data, the new configuration will be displayed, and you will be asked if you wish to proceed.
 If you type 'y', the device will be configured as shown (and all other configuration for that device will be deleted.)
 If you type 'n', no configuration data will be changed, and the device will remain configured as originally shown.
 Whether the data is modified or not, you will automatically be returned to the serial configuration menu.
-SLIP configuration data is stored in files named serialip in the /etc/sysconfig directory.
-These files are read and used by the /etc/sysconfig/serialcfg.sh script, which is run at boot time.